distek/panel.nvim/README.md

 https://github.com/folke/trouble.nvim

 Note: as mentioned above, Trouble is a special case where we _don't_ want to close the window.

+(This example might change in the future - watch this space!)

 ```lua
     {